Crypto investors face delays in withdrawing funds after Ethereum upgrade

 The delays are an example of the limits in the transactions that Ethereum can process, highlighting its potential shortcomings as it strives to become a widely-used financial infrastructure.

-The Ethereum Foundation, a body that speaks for the network, did not immediately comment.
+The Ethereum Foundation, a body that speaks for the network and describes itself as a "non-profit organisation dedicated to supporting Ethereum", did not comment.

 The delays are due to limits in the amount of transactions the blockchain can process, Nansen analyst Martin Lee told Reuters via email.
 It can process approximately 1,800 validator withdrawals, or 57,600 ether worth of exits per day, he said - that's approximately $115 million.